-- Planning Grants, including projects to develop a resilience improvement plan; resilience planning, predesign, design, or the development of data tools; technical capacity building; and evacuation planning and preparation. - Resilience Improvement Grants, including projects to improve resilience of existing surface transportation infrastructure to weather events, climate change, wildfires, and other natural disasters; natural or nature-based infrastructure; and flood protection measures, raising or lengthening bridges, or slope stabilization work. - Community Resilience and Evacuation Routes Grants, including improving evacuation routes to meet future needs and access critical destinations, and support for emergency and recovery activities. - At-Risk Coastal Infrastructure Grants, including work to make coastal highways and culverts more resilient to flooding, wave action, or sea level rise, to protect public safety and minimize life cycle costs.
-(For these grants, eligible entities are expanded to include the Unites States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.)
+- Planning Grants, including projects to develop a resilience improvement plan; resilience planning, predesign, design, or the development of data tools; technical capacity building; and evacuation planning and preparation. - Resilience Improvement Grants, including projects to improve resilience of existing surface transportation infrastructure to weather events, climate change, wildfires, and other natural disasters; natural or nature-based infrastructure; and flood protection measures, raising or lengthening bridges, or slope stabilization work. - Community Resilience and Evacuation Routes Grants, including improving evacuation routes to meet future needs, ensuring access to critical destinations, and supporting emergency and recovery activities. - At-Risk Coastal Infrastructure Grants, including work to make coastal highways and non-rail infrastructure more resilient to flooding, erosion, wave action, storm surge or sea level rise; to improve transportation and public safety; and reduce future maintenance and rebuilding costs.
+(For these grants, eligible entities are expanded from the Formula Program to include the Unites States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.)